We have a confession.

 Most Famous: Secret Sandwich Society

 The secret is out, Secret Sandwich Society is one of the most popular restaurants in West Virginia and probably the region.
 Every year they get mentioned in publications like Southern Living, The Washington Post, USA Today, and for good reason.
 These aren’t your everyday sandwiches, just ask their cult following.
+There was a terrible fire at Secret Sandwich Society.
+The restaurant is being rebuilt but is currently closed.

 Best Restaurant for Vegetarians: Cathedral Café